Rock Every Kani Ka Pila!

 There is something for everybody as long as you can strum a few chords and keep a beat.

-Beginner players can strum the chords, intermediate players can pick the melody, and advanced players can improvise their own solo arrangements.
+Beginner players will learn to strum the chords, intermediate players will memorize the melody, and advanced players will improvise their own solo arrangements.
 There are plenty of challenges for any level between.

 What if I’ve never played Hawaiian music before?